-What has been the most challenging class, in your DVM program so far?
+Taking into account your rigorous PHD program as well as the challenging Colorado State vet school requirements: what has been the most challenging class, in your DVM program so far?

 For me, this would have to be anatomy and the various radiology courses.
 I am much less of a visual/spatial learner than I am a process-driven person.
 I definitely had to work harder than some of my peers to learn the material, but with a regular, committed effort, it was possible to do well and also rewarding.

 As a student, did you have to take out loans for your education?
 If so, are you concerned about the amount of debt you will have after graduation?

 Yes, I took out loans for my undergraduate education and as a current DVM/PhD candidate.
 Admittedly, I have received a little help from my parents as an undergraduate, and I get tuition reimbursement from my DVM/PhD program, but still accrue a fair bit of loans for student fees and other living expenses.

 I’m not denying I’m very lucky, or very fortunate to have this set-up.
 However, people often think I’m graduating “debt-free”.
 This is far from true, and I expect to graduate with about $80,000-$100,000 in debt.
 This comes in part because I’ve been working long hours as an undergraduate and through veterinary/graduate school.
 In short, it is possible to reduce your loans during veterinary school, but you would be hard-pressed to find someone that is truly “debt-free”.